adeirjunior/adeirjunior/README.md

 - 🌱 I’m currently learning Deno and Rust

-- 👯 I’m looking to collaborate on any Typescript projects🙄
+- 👯 I’m looking to collaborate on any Typescript projects

 - ⚡ Fun fact: I spend 2 hours to find out that the error was a semicolon